-Faculty Senate Resolution 2017-2018-1 addresses UCF's for establishing need Lactation and Mothers Rooms.
-The resolution's be reviewed intent can upon request for more insight.
+Faculty Senate Resolution 2017-2018-1 addresses UCF's need for establishing Lactation and Mothers Rooms.
+The resolution's intent can be reviewed upon request for more insight.
 PECO or CITF projects affecting a substantial portion of a building shall incorporate these requirements.

 An authority will be designated to regulate room access.
 The room shall be dedicated to use by lactating mothers.
-Additional uses such as for storage are not permitted. mechanical rooms or stairwells, and existing retrofits.
-Any use of IT spaces must be approved separately by UCF IT.
-Additional required room features are located in D.8, D.11, D.21 and the UCT IT Design Standards.
+Additional uses such as for storage are not permitted.